bradleydkoenen/my-oss-contrib/README.md

 ## Justification: 20% <h2>
 **Answering the following questions:**
 - Why this project?
+  * **I chose this project because it is one for beginners contributing to open source.**
 - How active are the contributors on the project?
+  * **From Sep 18, 2016-Dec 11, 2017, there have been 1,254 contributors.**
 - What do you think you can contribute?
 - What were your steps in choosing this project?
- * find an open source project Roshanjossey/first-contributions a.k.a "upstream"
+  1 find an open source project Roshanjossey/first-contributions a.k.a "upstream"
- * pull open source project onto my computer ~/first-contributions
+  2 pull open source project onto my computer ~/first-contributions

 ## Documentation: 40% <h2>
 - Show your process from forking through editing/adding code all the way to the pull request.